 (2) Centaline Company’s litigation claim requesting that TAO Dehua pay liquidated damages of 16,500 yuan is not supported.

 Reasons for the Adjudication

-* The citation of this translation of the Guiding Case is:《赵春明等诉烟台市福山区汽车运输公司卫德平等机动车交通事故责任纠纷案》(ZHAO Chunming et al. v.
-The Automobile Transport Company of Fushan District, Yantai Municipality, WEI Deping, et al., A Motor Vehicle Traffic Accident Liability Dispute), China Guiding Cases Project, English Guiding Case (EGC19), Feb.
-4, 2014 Edition, available at http://cgc.law.stanford.edu/guiding-cases/guiding-case-19.
+* The citation of this translation of the Guiding Case is: 《上海中原物业顾问有限公司诉陶德华居间合同纠纷案》(Shanghai Centaline Property Consultants Limited v.
+TAO Dehua, An Intermediation Contract Dispute), China Guiding Cases Project, English Guiding Case (EGC1), Jan.
+9, 2012 Edition, available at http://cgc.law.stanford.edu/guiding-cases/guiding-case-1.

-This document was primarily prepared by QI Yingdi, Mark Shope, XIANG Nan, and Lynn O. Zheng, and was reviewed by XIA Shengying.
-The document was finalized by Hanna Kim, Dimitri Phillips, and Dr. Mei Gechlik.
+This document was primarily prepared by DAI Di, Richard Jiang, Christine Qingyu Liu, and Randy Wu.
+The document was finalized by Jennifer Ingram and Dr. Mei Gechlik.
 Minor editing, such as splitting long paragraphs, adding a few words included in square brackets, and boldfacing the headings to correspond with those boldfaced in the original Chinese version, was done to make the piece more comprehensible to readers.
 The following text, otherwise, is a direct translation of the original text and reflects formatting of the Chinese document released by the Supreme People’s Court.

-Translators’ note: the Chinese text does not specify which court opined.
-But given the context, this should be the Shanghai No. 2 Intermediate People’s Court.
+Translators’ note: The Chinese version does not specify which court opined.
+But given the context, this should be the No. 2 Intermediate People’s Court of Shanghai Municipality.